sinesterrr/aperture/README.md

 - **Theming Enhancements** – Liquid Glass like Theme coming soon
 - **Using Tauri instead of Electron** – Now native apps will be based on tauri for better performance, especially with Vite + React + Tauri

+- **🔹Now Supports Direct Play🔹** – Now the urls can be played by both transcoding as well as direct streaming.

 ---

 ## 🧠 Built With